rainnfx/BoringMathGames/README.md

 # boringmathgames
-This is simple site utilizing HTNL, CSS, & JS.
+This is simple site utilizing HTML, CSS, & JS.
 This is for our math teahcer's website https://boringmathgames.com!